 Summer cover crops planted after spring harvest and before the fall growing season include cowpeas, sun hemp, velvet beans, marigolds, sorghum-sudangrass, millet, and buckwheat.

 - Cowpeas: also called black-eyed peas, add nitrogen back into the soil.

-- Sunhemp: adds nitrogen back into the soil, suppresses weeds, and improve soil health.
+- Sunhemp: adds nitrogen back into the soil, suppresses weeds, and improves soil health.

-- Velvetbeans: adds nitrogen back into the soil, suppresses weeds, and helps prevent soil erosion.
+- Velvet beans: adds nitrogen back into the soil, suppress weeds, and help prevent soil erosion.

 - Sorghum-sudangrass: Fast-growing, adds biomass, and suppresses weeds.